Application for Residencies

 The Sundress Academy for the Arts (SAFTA) is now accepting applications for short-term artists' residencies in creative writing, visual art, film/theater, music, and more.
 These residencies are designed to give artists time and space to complete their creative projects in a quiet and productive environment.
 You can read testimonials from our former residents here.

-About Firefly Farms
+About the Residency Firefly Farms

 The SAFTA farmhouse is located on a working farm that rests on a 45-acre wooded plot in a Tennessee "holler" perfect for hiking, camping, and nature walks.
 Located less than a half-hour from downtown Knoxville, an exciting and creative city of 200,000 in the foothills of the Great Smoky Mountains, SAFTA is an ideal location for those looking for a rural get-away with access to urban amenities.